themattspiral/fast-prng-wasm/docs/js-api.md

 `bigint`

-An unsigned `bigint` providing 64-bits of randomness, between 0 and 2^64 - 1
+An unsigned 64-bit integer as a `bigint`, providing 64-bits of randomness, between 0 and 2^64 - 1

 ##### nextCoord()